Cargo airline: Types of cargo airlines

+Top 10 cargo carriers in ctk (m)

+Largest cargo carriers

 Some more large cargo carriers are:

 All-cargo subsidiary

 The following are freight divisions of passenger airlines operating their own or leased freighter aircraft.
 Some have shut down or merged with others:

 The following are freight divisions without freighter fleets, using passenger aircraft holds or having other cargo airlines fly on their behalf.
 Some of these previously had freighters:

 These carriers operate freighter aircraft but do not have cargo divisions: